HERMANN LAW PLLC

 ordered guardianship.
 If you have an

-accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones would likely need to go to court to get the authority to make
+accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones may need to go to court to get the authority to make decisions

 Probate.
 Probate means "to prove".
 Probate is the legal process which proves that a will is valid, or who a person's heirs are if there is no will, and transfers